 An optional display of cylinder head temperature combined with the setting of the (optional) throttle cable facilitates an operation of the powerful engine always at its optimum.

 Fuselage fuel tank

-A large fuel tank (16.2 l / 4.3 US gallons) located in the fuselage gives the aircraft a good range, and it also makes additional wing-tanks, which need to be emptied before every road transport, superfluous.
+A large fuel tank (16.2 l / 4.3 US gallons) located in the fuselage takes care of a good range during powered.
+Additional wing-tanks, which would have to be emptied before every road transport, are redundant.